-Overview of Hyperparameter Machine Learning
+Introduction to Hyperparameter Machine Learning

 What is Hyperparameter Machine Learning?

 - Tuning your violin is very crucial when one is at the learning stage because at that time one creates connections between different senses.
 Ears, fingers, and eyes are all learning the violin at the same time.
-Now In beginning Getting used to the sound of the violin out of tone creates a bad taste of sound, which will spoil ones’ entire experience of falling in love with the violin learning process.
+Now In the beginning Getting used to the sound of the violin out of tone creates a bad taste of sound, which will spoil ones’ entire experience of falling in love with the violin learning process.

 - That is why tuning violin can really assist one in the process of learning the violin.
 In the same way, hyperparameter is a kind of tuning for the Machine Learning model so as to give the right direction.